-- 3.2 This list is not exhaustive and offences of a similar nature will result in disciplinary action being instigated N.B. persistent or frequent absence on medical grounds and long-term sickness absence will be dealt with using a procedure for Incapacity, which is described in the Absence Policy. - 3.3 The following list provides examples of offences which are normally regarded as gross misconduct: - Theft, fraud, deliberate falsification of records, or other acts of dishonesty - Fighting, assault on another person - Deliberate damage to property of the council, its workers or members - Gross incompetence in the conduct of work - Gross negligence which results in the council or employees being put at risk. - Being under the influence of illegal drugs or excessive alcohol - Acts of incitement towards or actual acts of discrimination, harassment or victimisation including on the grounds of sex, race, colour, ethnic origin, disability, sexual orientation, age, religion or belief - Serious acts of insubordination - Serious breach of duty to keep information of the council, its service providers and its clients confidential - Unauthorised entry to computer records - Serious breach of the council's Security Policy, Health & Safety Policy, Confidentiality or e-mail and Internet Policy - Any action, whether committed on or off the premises, that is likely to or does bring the council into disrepute - Serious negligence which causes or might causes significant loss, damage or injury - Accepting bribes or incentive payments from suppliers - Unauthorised use of Society funds or credit - Working with an external agency to provide information which would be detrimental to and cause commercial risk to the council. - 3.4 This list is not exhaustive and other offences of a similar gravity will result in disciplinary action being instigated at Gross Misconduct level which carries a potential penalty of dismissal.
+- 3.2 This list is not exhaustive, and offences of a similar nature will result in disciplinary action being instigated N.B. persistent or frequent absence on medical grounds and long-term sickness absence will be dealt with using a procedure for incapacity, which is described in the Sickness Policy (PD104). - 3.3 The following list provides examples of offences which are normally regarded as gross misconduct: - 3.3.1 Theft, fraud, deliberate falsification of records, or other acts of dishonesty. - 3.3.2 Fighting, assault on another person. - 3.3.3 Deliberate damage to property of the Council, its officials or Councillors. - 3.3.4 Gross incompetence in the conduct of work. - 3.3.5 Gross negligence which results in the Council, officials or Councillors being put at risk. - 3.3.6 Being under the influence of illegal drugs or alcohol. - 3.3.7 Acts of incitement towards or actual acts of discrimination, harassment or victimisation including on the grounds of sex, race, colour, ethnic origin, disability, sexual orientation, age, religion or belief. - 3.3.8 Serious acts of insubordination. - 3.3.9 Serious breach of duty to keep information of the Council, its service providers and its clients confidential. - 3.3.10 Unauthorised entry to any Council records. - 3.3.11 Serious breach of any Council policy. - 3.3.12 Any action, whether committed on or off the premises, that is likely to or does bring the Council into disrepute. - 3.3.13 Serious negligence which causes or might causes significant loss, damage or injury. - 3.3.14 Accepting bribes or incentive payments (PD016). - 3.3.15 Unauthorised use of Council funds or credit. - 3.4 This list is not exhaustive and other offences of a similar gravity will result in disciplinary action being instigated at Gross Misconduct level which carries a potential penalty of dismissal.
 Gross Misconduct is generally any conduct which places extreme pressure on the mutual trust which exists in an employment relationship.